 After flying back to California to see her parents, she was passing through Denver on her way to Iowa to take care of her grandmother.
 I asked if she could stop for the weekend.
 I picked her up at the airport on a Friday, and on Saturday, we had our first date.

 Afterwards, I drove her to my aunt and uncle’s house.
 We sat in the driveway, talking.
 I knew if I didn’t take the plunge now, I might never see her again.
 And so I asked her to marry me.

 When Gary proposed, it was the last thing I expected.
 Wait … what?!

 But the smartest thing I ever did was say, Yes.

 We went from being pen pals to being engaged.
 We completely skipped the boyfriend/girlfriend stage.

 And then we got married and lived happily ever after.
 And if there ever were any disagreements, or unhappiness, or tension, they would be mainly attributed to me.
 Because Gary was the kindest husband on the planet.

 This is a man who would do anything for me.
 (Well, except homesteading in Alaska back in the 70s when I tried to talk him into doing this crazy thing and good for him that he didn’t give in because we knew absolutely nothing about surviving the Alaska wilds.)

-This photo was shot just six weeks before Gary died of cancer; photographer Kris Johnson
+Taken six weeks before Gary died of cancer; photographer Kris Johnson

 This magical thought from Beth Moore: